chrisnmorrison/openmastery/learn/java/fundamentals/arrays.md

 }
 ```

-In addition to this method, Java has a handy shortcut to populate arrays if you know what values they're going to store from the beginning.
+Besides this method, Java has a handy shortcut to populate arrays if you know what values they're going to store from the beginning.

 ```java
 public class Learn {